-General and administrative expenses for the 12 months ended February 28, 2015 were nearly 32% lower than those incurred during the 12 months February 28, 2014.
-This decrease was primarily related to reduced expenditures for information technology equipment, computer software, Internet support services and prospect promotional materials.
+General and administrative expenses for the 12 months ended February 29, 2016 were 10% lower than those incurred during the 12 months ended February 28, 2015.
+This decrease continues the trend noted during the previous fiscal year when expenses in this category declined 32%.
+The decline in the most recent fiscal year was primarily related to reduced expenditures for information technology equipment, computer software, Internet support services and prospect promotional materials.